matt328/triton/README.md

 # Triton

-Triton is the latest of a 3D game framework that I have been writing off and on with various different technologies in some form or another for the better part of 20 years now.
+Triton is the latest iteration of a 3D game framework that I have been writing off and on with various different technologies in some form or another for the better part of 20 years now.
 The current implementation attempts to use as 'modern' of C++ as is possible and uses Vulkan for the graphics rendering.
 As such I'm using vulkan_raii, which extends vulkan_hpp (which wraps the Vulkan Vulkan C api with object oriented C++ structures) and allows for the